 I’m sure you’ve had the same experience as me!
 You’re sitting in a presentation or class and everything is going way over your head.
 There’s just too much material covered in too short of a time, or the material is too complex to even understand the basics of it.
 That’s where Cognitive Load Theory (CLT) by Sweller comes in.

-Keep on reading to find out what cognitive load theory is, including intrinsic cognitive load, cognitive overload theory and how to apply it to life in the classroom, both teaching and learning.
+Keep on reading to find out what Sweller cognitive load theory is, including intrinsic cognitive load, cognitive overload theory, and how to apply cognitive load theory in the classroom for both teaching and learning.

 What is Cognitive Load Theory Based On?